Summit County Facing Housing Crisis: 'The Definition Of An Emergency'

 SUMMIT COUNTY, Colo.
 (CBS4) – If you’ve ever wanted to live the camp life, Summit County is considering a program where you can do just that.
 It’s one of many near-term solutions county and city officials are exploring to help ease the workforce housing crisis.

 “We are looking at any hotel that we might be able to buy and retrofit.
 We’re certainly having lots of conversations about short-term rentals and what we may be able to do to incentivize those properties back into our long-term market.
 We’re looking at some unconventional approaches, like winter camping.
-A lot of folks choose to live out of their van, how do we create a safe place for them to do that if that’s what they want to do,” said Tamara Pogue, Summit County Commissioner.READ MORE: Boulder King Soopers Memorial Fence Taken Down: 'Very, Very Healing'
+A lot of folks choose to live out of their van, how do we create a safe place for them to do that if that’s what they want to do,” said Tamara Pogue, Summit County Commissioner.READ MORE: Denver Police Ask For Help To Identify 2 People In Connection With Possible Abduction In Montbello

 Prompted by local communities, the county recently made an emergency proclamation related to housing.
 While it’s not your typical disaster declaration, it is a true emergency.